-Direct deposit is an electronic method of receiving payments directly into your checking or savings account, removing the need for paper checks.
+Direct deposit is an electronic method of receiving payments directly into your bank account, removing the need for paper checks.
 It generally provides faster, more secure access to money and is widely used for payroll, government benefits and tax refunds.

 Let’s take a look at the main advantages of direct deposit and how it works across different situations.